Solution · Fitness & Recreation

 How quickly does a gym or yoga studio see results from Prefero?

 Most studios see measurable improvement within 30 to 45 days.
-Lila's local optimisations produce Google Maps impression gains within 30 days; Cora starts converting free-intro inquiries from day one.
-Echo's retention sequences typically show a reduction in week-four dropout within 60 days as milestone messaging works through active members and recent free-intro visitors.
+Lila's local optimizations produce Google Maps impression gains within 30 days, and its review requests start compounding your rating from the first week live.
+Cora begins answering and booking evening inquiries from day one.
+Week-four dropout typically drops within 90 days as Echo's milestone messaging works through active members and recent free-intro visitors.

 Does Prefero integrate with Mindbody, Glofox, or Mariana Tek?

 Yes.
-Cora reads real-time class availability and books free intros and class sessions directly into Mindbody, Glofox, and Mariana Tek.
-Echo pulls attendance history from the same sources to trigger retention sequences when a member's activity falls below the threshold that predicts cancellation.
-Sage pulls reporting data from your booking system without requiring a manual export.
+Cora reads real-time class availability and books free intros and class sessions directly into Mindbody, Glofox, and Mariana Tek, and Echo triggers retention sequences when a member's activity falls below the threshold that predicts cancellation.
+Lila pulls completed-class data from the same systems to request reviews at the right moment, and Sage pulls reporting data without a manual export.

-How does Cora handle free-intro bookings after 7 pm?
+How does Prefero handle free-intro bookings after 7 pm?

 Cora monitors every channel (website forms, Instagram DMs, Google Messages, and SMS) around the clock.
 When a prospect inquires about a free intro or class pricing after evening classes wrap, Cora responds within 90 seconds with class-specific information and books the free intro directly into your schedule.
 Sixty percent of class-booking contacts arrive after 7 pm; Cora ensures none of those leads wait until morning.

-How does Echo prevent the typical week-four member dropout?
+How does Prefero prevent the typical week-four member dropout?

 Echo triggers a milestone sequence when a member's attendance drops below two classes in the previous seven days.
 The day-7 message is a casual check-in.
 The day-21 message pairs an acknowledgement with a re-engagement offer calibrated to the member's class type.
 If a class pack is approaching expiry, Echo sends a reminder before the pack lapses, not after.
-Studios running Echo sustain retention rates 28 percentage points above their pre-Prefero baseline on average (Prefero internal data, 4,300+ businesses).
+Studios running Prefero sustain retention rates 28 percentage points above their pre-Prefero baseline on average (Prefero internal data, 5,000+ local businesses).

 Can Lila help a boutique yoga or barre studio rank for hyper-local searches?

 Yes.
-Lila builds and maintains neighbourhood-targeted landing pages for class formats and locations ("barre classes [neighbourhood]", "yoga studio near [landmark]") and optimises your Google Business Profile around those queries.
-Studios ranked outside the Maps top ten before joining Prefero regularly see impression increases of 250–350% within 60 days (Prefero internal data, 4,300+ businesses), without paid advertising.
+Lila builds and maintains neighborhood-targeted landing pages for class formats and locations ("barre classes [neighborhood]", "yoga studio near [landmark]") and optimizes your Google Business Profile around those queries, keeping you visible when prospects ask AI tools which studio to try nearby.
+Studios ranked outside the Maps top ten before joining Prefero regularly see impression increases of 250–350% within 90 days (Prefero internal data, 5,000+ local businesses), without paid advertising.

 How does Prefero compare to ClassPass for member acquisition?

 ClassPass surfaces your studio to a marketplace of members.
 It is useful for filling low-demand slots, but those members belong to ClassPass rather than to you.
-Prefero focuses on building your own member base: Lila generates direct discovery through Google, Cora converts that discovery into booked free intros, and Echo converts free-intro visitors into long-stay members.
+Prefero focuses on building your own member base: Lila generates direct discovery through Google and AI search and builds the review base that keeps convincing new prospects to choose you over the marketplace, Cora converts that discovery into booked free intros, and Echo nurtures visitors into long-stay members.
 For studios where ClassPass volume is high but retention is low, Prefero fills the relationship gap that marketplace models leave open.

 What free-intro conversion rate should a studio target?